personalrobotics/tracking/readme.md

 **Note**: The USB ports on the Nano which the sensors are plugged into affect the ordering of the camera ports when powering on ADA.

-**Note**: ZeroDivisionError likely means you are using the Intel RealSense camera rather than the Gelslight camera.
-Ensure the sensors are plugged into the correct ports and reboot ADA.
-Or change the cv2.VideoCapture camera index  in the code.

-**Note**: If the initial image has lots of green and/or red arrows, refer to the marker matching section.

-If you are having trouble closing video windows, refer to [this](https://unix.stackexchange.com/questions/113893/how-do-i-find-out-which-process-is-using-my-v4l2-webcam).

 ## Output

 **Tracking**

 The tracking algorithms will display the camera feed and print the force and torque in the Z-direction.
 The gelsight node initialized by these scripts publishes the camera feed and a 6-DOF Wrench (2 implemented).

+## Common Issues
+* ZeroDivisionError likely means you are using the Intel RealSense camera rather than the Gelslight camera.
+Ensure the sensors are plugged into the correct ports and reboot ADA.
+Or change the cv2.VideoCapture camera index  in the code.

+* If the Gelslight sensor feed has large green and/or red arrows, refer to the marker matching section.
+The ideal initial image should consist of green arrows with 0 length which will appear as dots.
+If you are having trouble closing video windows, refer to [this](https://unix.stackexchange.com/questions/113893/how-do-i-find-out-which-process-is-using-my-v4l2-webcam).
+* `Import Error: /<path_to_ws>/gelslight_tracking/src/find_marker.so` is an issue with the defined python version in the makefile.
+Update the python calls in `/<path_to_ws>/gelslight_tracking/makefile`.
+Note that python3 is used when running on Weebo and python2 is used when running on Nano.